Michael has probably played racquetball more times than you have seen a Progressive commercial.

 When Michael thinks about Fatherhood experiences he is excited about, he thinks about going to Disneyland and playing racquetball.

 If Michael planned the wedding receptions of his children, they might just happen in a racquetball court.
-(Okay, maybe not, but he would be tempted).

 Second: The Addiction.